-Also, if any other known observation comes in that section, it is then replaced by a mean value and prediction is done.
-In contrast to this, Classification trees work are required when the target variable is categorical variable and the value received in the training dataset to the end of a terminal node is the mode of all the observation lying under that section.
-Also, if any other known observation comes in that section, it is then replaced by a mode value and prediction is done.
+Also, if any other known observation comes in that section, it is then replaced by a mean value, and prediction is done.
+In contrast to this, Classification trees work are required when the target variable is a categorical variable and the value received in the training dataset to the end of a terminal node is the mode of all the observation lying under that section.
+Also, if any other known observation comes in that section, it is then replaced by a mode value, and prediction is done.

-If we discuss similarities; Both the trees split up independent variables into definite and non-overlapping regions and use a recursive binary approach, i.e. splitting initiates from the top of the tree while all the observation lying in one single region and divide the independent variable into two new branches.
+If we discuss similarities; Both the trees split up independent variables into definite and non-overlapping regions and use a recursive binary approach, i.e. splitting initiates from the top of the tree while all the observations lying in one single region and divide the independent variable into two new branches.
 The splitting process is continued and results in a fully developed tree when the stopping criteria get fulfilled, defined by a user.